abhi0ekka/DSA/Array/Array_ADT.md

 - Must condition for the binary search algorithm is that Array must be sorted.
 - It check for the element by splitting it into 2 parts.
 - It can be done in two methods :
-  1.Using Loop :
+- The time complexity for binarySearch is log(n) 1.Using Loop :
   ```c++
       while(l<=h)